mononobi/balerin/README.md

 Balerin is a python package startup orchestrator. it can handle loading all packages of an application at startup time respecting package dependencies.

-Loading all application packages at startup time has many benefits:
+Loading all application packages at startup has many benefits:

 - Revealing all syntax errors and invalid imports on startup, preventing runtime failure.
 - Initializing all required objects at startup, providing better performance at runtime.